harrykimpel/newrelic-logs-azure-webjob/README.md

    - NEWRELIC_REGION = US or EU
    - NEWRELIC_LICENSEKEY = the New Relic License key of your account

 You need to enable "Always On" option in App Settings for keep alive the WebJob.
+The deployment of such a WebJobs can also be automated using [Visual Studio](https://docs.microsoft.com/en-us/azure/app-service/webjobs-dotnet-deploy-vs).

 The WebJob should start automatically and log information should be visible in your New Relic account within a couple of minutes.